How to Read Your Tire Pressure Sticker (Door Jamb Guide)

 • Wait at least four hours after parking before measuring.

-• Measure early morning after overnight parking for best accuracy.
+• Early morning, after overnight parking, gives the best accuracy.

 • Use a quality gauge and record each tire’s reading.